grunzer/Devices-docs/surface/service-guides/service-guide-repair-overview.md

 - **Do not proceed if the battery is damaged.** This includes signs of leaking, swelling, or folding.
 See the [Thermal event guidance](#actions-to-take-in-case-of-a-thermal-event) or contact Microsoft for instructions.

 > [!TIP]
-> For additional safety information, visit [aka.ms/surface-safety](https://aka.ms/surface-safety) or open the **Surface app** from the Start menu by typing **Surface** in the search box.
+> For more safety information, visit [aka.ms/surface-safety](https://aka.ms/surface-safety) or open the **Surface app** from the Start menu by typing **Surface** in the search box.

 ---

 ## Electrostatic discharge (ESD) precautions

 - Follow all general and ESD-specific safety steps in this guide before starting.
-- Work on a flat, level surface covered with a soft, ESD-safe, non-marring material.
+- Work on a flat, level surface covered with a soft, ESD-safe, nonmarring material.
 - Always wear an anti-static wrist strap and ensure your work area is properly grounded.
 - Store removed parts in ESD-safe bags and return or recycle them using the original packaging of the replacement part.